 And the weeds are worse if you leave the soil bare since that allows light to reach the weed seeds and assist in their germination.
 I learned my lesson on that the first year in the garden here.
 I had a ‘tsk-tsk’ moment at how messy it was under the white pines.
 We cleared 24 large bags of leaves and needles out – and I spent the rest of the summer constantly weeding out wood sorrel!
 Never again… There is still wood sorrel in the garden – mainly in the front bed where there is more light – but it hasn’t been a problem under the pines in years since the ground is never bare there (other than on the paths).

-Because I rely on self-seeding ‘filler’ plants, I don’t apply any traditional mulch which might bury the seeds too deep.
+Because I use a number of self-seeding ‘filler’ plants, I don’t apply any traditional mulch which might bury the seeds too deep.
 The dead plant material provides all the benefits of mulch without smothering the seeds I want to germinate.

 I don’t disturb the soil by digging, other than to dig planting holes for new plants.
 Digging can damage the beneficial fungi in the soil and plants can be unhappy with digging in their root zone.
 We now have thriving colonies of trilliums that are spreading by both offsets and seeds.
 Trilliums have a reputation of being difficult to grow in the garden.
 I don’t find that to be the case at all.
 I’m firmly convinced it’s because I give them conditions that are as close as possible to their natural ones – under trees; buried in leaf litter; soil rarely disturbed; no water in their dormant period other than natural rainfall.
 End result – spectacular spring flowers for no work at all.

 Aside from supplemental water in their first year (two in the case of trees and shrubs – sometimes), I expect plants to adapt as fast as possible to surviving on natural rainfall levels.
-In the first couple of years here we did use soaker hoses to get things established and save on the need for hand watering (I do recommend using soakers when establishing a new bed – more efficient and easier than other ways to provide supplemental water…) The soaker hoses in the established beds have not been used in many years.
+In the first couple of years here we did use soaker hoses to get things established and save on the need for hand watering (I do recommend using soakers when establishing a new bed – more efficient and easier than other ways to provide supplemental water…) The soaker hoses in the established beds have not been used in many years and most have now been removed.

 Plants (perennials and shrubs particularly; annuals are too demanding for the most part in my opinion!) are tougher than you might think.
 In combination with a ‘Darwinian’ mindset (see below…), benign neglect will take you far.
 By benign neglect I mean deal with the issues necessary to make the plant work in your space and otherwise don’t fuss over it!